PELN/trivia_app/README.md

 # Trivia app
-Technologies: React, Node/express, Socket.io, MongoDB/mongoose
+Technologies: React/hooks, Node/express, Socket.io, MongoDB/mongoose
 Requirements: Use node/react, connect to a database, use sockets, connect to an API

 ## Project description